Polish your leadership prowess in the new year. Tackle these 5 business issues to rise to the top of your game.

 Also, give your brain some love.
 Stop ruminating.
 The mental process of thinking over and over about something and attaching negative emotions to it — rumination — creates stress symptoms and is the enemy of resilience.

-Or, add cognitive health to your workout in 2017.
+Or, add cognitive health to your workout.
 A healthy brain works at full capacity, allowing us to do tasks such as pay attention, make decisions, and remember our experiences.
 But like our bodies, if we don’t keep our brains in shape, they don’t work quite so well.
 Add activities into your life to help you learn actively, breathe better, and solve problems.

 - Related article: Banish Stress from Your Life: Stop Ruminating.

-Whether you make small changes or a major overhaul, you’ll feel better, think better, and lead better in 2017!
+Whether you make small changes or a major overhaul, you’ll feel better, think better, and lead better in the next year!